Best Shazam Alternatives for iOS and Android (2026)

 The big sell is voice control.
 Say “OK Hound, identify this song” and it tags what’s playing.
 Say “OK Hound, play Far Away by Nickelback,” and it queues the song from a connected service.

-We tested voice recognition on both iOS and Android in a moderately noisy coffee shop.
-SoundHound understood our requests on 8 of 10 attempts.
-That’s solid for a real-world environment with espresso machines and chatter in the background.
+SoundHound’s voice recognition holds up on both iOS and Android, even in a moderately noisy coffee shop.
+It understands most requests with espresso machines and chatter in the background.

 The humming feature is the second reason to install it.
-Hum the chorus of a song into the mic, and SoundHound tries to match it from melody alone.
-We hummed an Adele chorus and a 2003 Linkin Park single, and it tagged both on the first try.
+Hum the chorus of a song into the mic, and SoundHound tries to match it from melody alone, and it handles a hummed pop or rock chorus well.
 According to SoundHound’s company page, the company has been training its sound-matching engine since 2005, which explains why melody recognition feels more polished than newer competitors.

 Unlike Shazam, SoundHound has a built-in player.
 Identify a song, tap the orange button, and it plays through Spotify or YouTube without leaving the app.